Help from your local council

 If you’re waiting to receive your first benefit payment, you could apply for a short-term advance to tide you over if you are experiencing financial difficulties.
 If you’re eligible, you’ll usually receive the advance by the next working day after you request it.
-How much you receive will depend on your circumstances and you’ll normally need to repay it within three months.
+How much you receive will depend on your circumstances.
+Repayments usually come out of your benefit each week in instalments.

 To arrange an advance, contact: